InfuseAI/primehub-site/docs/group-image.md

 ![](assets/group-image-rebuild.png)

-To rebuild the image, by modification to the details and pressing `Rebuild`.
+To rebuild a image, by modification to the details and pressing `Rebuild`.

 ## Group Image